 Use coupon code: HFSBLANKET20 to get 20% off any blankets on the website

 The winner will be announced on our Facebook page on Tuesday.

-Blanketing a horse is one of those things that people just can’t seem to agree on.
+Blanketing your horse is one of those things that people just can’t seem to agree on.
 Many people who think all horses should be blanketed will often talk about the “poor horse” covered in snow.
 Most horses can go with or without a blanket with no issues.
-Making that decision, should be based on a number of things.
+Making that decision should be based on a number of things.

 Show horses that have been clipped are another example of horses that should be blanketed over the winter.
 Since their winter coat is shaved off, they have little to no natural protection from the elements.

 Other horses, such as those that are not used to cold weather or those that are commonly blanketed, should also be given the courtesy of a blanket.
 They will often not grow a full winter coat leaving them very cold without one.

 When blanketing horses, you should remember that it is all or nothing when it comes to blankets.
 If you plan on having your horse go without a blanket all winter, do not give them one in the fall.
 It will cause their coat to come in thinner, and they will be unprepared for the colder weather.

 You should also remember to remove the blanket on a regular basis and groom your horse thoroughly.
 Not only does this increase your horse’s circulation and feel good, but it also prevents moisture build up under the blanket.
 This moisture build-up can lead to horrible skin conditions.